 The Commonwealth Government Securities Market

 The Commonwealth Government of Australia is the benchmark issuer in the medium to long term debt market.
 Fixed coupon Commonwealth Government Bonds constitute the bulk of debt issued by the Australian Federal Government.
-Currently there are eighteen benchmark lines issued with a maximum maturity of 16 years and totalling approximately A$234 billion on issue .
-On average, the market turns over A$934 billion a year.
+Currently there are twenty benchmark lines issued with a maximum maturity of 19 years and totalling approximately A$293 billion on issue as at 24 April 2014.
+Market turnover in 2012-13 reached A$975 billion1.
+For further information please see The Australian Office of Financial Management website: www.aofm.gov.au

 Quarterly and serial options